Can Text Messages Be Used in Divorce Court?

 Getting Legal Help with Your Divorce Hearings

-Divorce hearings can be stressful and time-consuming, especially if there are child custody hearings involved and large marital assets to split between the ex-spouses.
+Divorce hearings can be stressful and time-consuming, especially if there are child custody hearings involved hiding assets or any large marital assets to split between the ex-spouses.
 It is always advisable to seek legal help from an experienced attorney who handles family law matters.
 At Infinity Law Group, we are divorce and family law attorneys helping people throughout the Boston area with their legal problems.
 Reach out to our office today to get a free consultation regarding your family law issue.